HarshShah2812/youtube-data-analysis/readme.md

 Next, I built the first ETL pipeline, which transforms the csv data to parquet format, and stores it in the 'youtube-cleansed-data-useast1-dev' S3 bucket, partitioning each file based on region.
 For the sake of this project, I applied a filter to only work with the data corresponding to the UK, USA, and Canada, due to the encoding required to work with the data corresponding to some of the other countries, such as Japan and Korea.
 The code can be found in the [pyspark_code.py](https://github.com/HarshShah2812/youtube-data-analysis/blob/main/pyspark_code.py) file above.

 ## Crawling the actual data again and adding a trigger to the Lambda function
-I created another crawler to access the actual data in the "youtube_raw" database, and store the resulting data in the "db_youtube_cleaned" database.
+I created another crawler, called 'youtube-cleaned-data-csv-to-parquet-etl', to access the actual data in the "youtube_raw" database, and store the resulting data in the "db_youtube_cleaned" database.

 In order to automate the transformation of the json files to parquet, I added an S3 trigger to the Lambda function.
 To test this trigger, I deleted the existing files from the S3 bucket, and copied the json files in the local directory to the S3 bucket using AWS CLI, with the result being that the files were automatically transformed to parquet and stored in the "youtube-cleansed-data-useast1-dev" bucket.